mapbox/mapbox-studio-classic/CONTRIBUTING.md

 - [mapnik](https://github.com/mapnik/mapnik) and [node-mapnik](https://github.com/mapnik/node-mapnik) provide core tile rendering functionality
 - [mapnik-omnivore](https://github.com/mapbox/mapnik-omnivore) does the dirty work when autodetecting projection and other metadata of datasources

+### Atom shell

+The packaged desktop app version of Studio uses [atom shell](https://github.com/atom/atom-shell) as an app wrapper.
+To use atom shell to test studio in development:

+1. Download the latest release of atom shell from https://github.com/atom/atom-shell/releases
+2. Unzip it and run the `atom` binary pointing at your mapbox-studio repo:

+      ./atom /path/to/your/mapbox-studio

 ### Pull requests

 Use PRs for everything but trivial changes and typos.
 Goals to strive for: